ThrowTheSwitch/Ceedling/README.md

  > ceedling new --docs MyAwesomeProject
 ```

-## Attaching a Ceedling Version to Your Project
+## Attaching a Ceedling version to your project

 Ceedling can be installed as a globally available Ruby gem.
 Ceedling can
 also deploy all of its guts into your project instead.
 This allows it to
 be used without worrying about external dependencies.
 More importantly,
-you don't have to worry about Ceedling changing outside of your project
+you don’t have to worry about Ceedling changing outside of your project
 just because you updated your gems.
 No need to worry about changes in
 Unity or CMock breaking your build in the future.